The post Learn the Art of Ninja Sword Fighting appeared first on A Straight Arrow.

 The post Best Tomahawks: Reviews and Guide for 2019 appeared first on A Straight Arrow.

-Cold Steel 97MKM Magnum Kukri Review
+]]>The post Cold Steel 97MKM Magnum Kukri Review appeared first on A Straight Arrow.

-If you’re someone that deals with a lot of brush cutting, then you may have been looking for a machete that will be able to meet your needs.
+]]>If you’re someone that deals with a lot of brush cutting, then you may have been looking for a machete that will be able to meet your needs.
 The [easyazon_link identifier=”B0017V19VK” locale=”US” tag=”astraightar0d-20″]Cold Steel 97MKM Magnum Kukri[/easyazon_link] is actually a solid choice for many of those who are looking for a solid machete.
 Let’s take a closer look at this great machete.

 If you’re someone that has to take care of clearing out brush, vines, tree branches, and other vegetation from around your home or your business on a regular basis, the Cold Steel Magnum will definitely do the trick.
 With only a couple of swipes, you’ll have areas clear and you won’t get frustrated because of tangling or getting stuck on those difficult spots that usually come up in every yard that you’re clearing.
 Cold Steel did an excellent job of making a heavy duty, sharp blade that isn’t going to fall apart the first time that you put it up against a thick vine or a large tree branch.